Predictive Control Strategies for Sustaining Innovation Adoption on Multilayer Social Networks: Introduction

+Second, we study two fundamental equilibria of the system: the adoption-free equilibrium, where no individuals are adopting, and the adoption-diffused equilibrium, where a positive fraction of the population is in the \emph{Adopter} compartment. {It is important to note that in both cases the equilibrium fraction of the opinions depends on the initial conditions.
+This feature arises from the structure of the opinion dynamics itself, which is a modification of the Friedkin--Johnsen model.
+We establish the existence and uniqueness of the adoption-diffused equilibrium and analyze the stability of both equilibrium points, deriving explicit conditions.} This analysis ensures that the control problem is well-posed and targets the regime of practical interest, where adoption is sustained.

+Third, we introduce an optimal control problem aimed at maximizing adoption over time.
+Unlike epidemic control strategies that suppress contagion, our interventions focus on \emph{shaping opinions} rather than directly enforcing adoption, in line with realistic policy tools such as awareness campaigns, media influence, and educational initiatives.
+We further extend the framework to incorporate two complementary control pathways: interventions that enhance the \emph{propensity to adopt}, reducing practical barriers such as cost or accessibility, and measures that improve \emph{user experience} and reduce dissatisfaction, thereby limiting churn from the \emph{Adopter} to \emph{Dissatisfied} compartment.
+The control problem is implemented through a nonlinear Model Predictive Control (MPC) scheme \cite{Rawlings2014}, which computes optimal interventions over a moving horizon while respecting feasibility and budget constraints.
+Importantly, we prove recursive feasibility of the MPC formulation and establish the stability of the closed-loop system, ensuring asymptotic convergence to the desired adoption-diffused equilibrium.

+Fourth, we carry out a qualitative comparison of the alternative control strategies through numerical simulations.
+Results show that, without intervention, adoption typically stagnates, whereas our MPC-based control sustains and amplifies adoption across communities, even in the presence of heterogeneous opinions and dynamic dissatisfaction.
+Moreover, the simulations highlight the differential impact of the three levers (opinion shaping, propensity enhancement, and dissatisfaction reduction) offering concrete insights for the design of effective and targeted policy strategies.
+Some of these results appeared in preliminary form in \cite{cdc2025adoption}, the current version includes all proofs and additional discussions.

 The rest of the paper is organized as follows.
 In Section \ref{sec:model} we introduce the adoption-opinion model.
 Stability results are provided in Section \ref{sec:stability}, while the optimal control problem we address is presented in Section \ref{sec:mpc}.
-In Section \ref{sec:conclusion}, we discuss future research lines.
+Numerical simulations are shown in Section \ref{sec:simulations}, while in Section \ref{sec:conclusion}, we discuss future research lines.